stephenkwok/Game-Engine/DESIGN/DESIGN.md

 The MainScreen module serves as the controller for the authoring environment and allows the user to add or edit actors and levels as well as return to the overall program’s main screen.
 The ActorEditingEnvironment module allows the user to either edit a currently existing actor or create a new one.
 The LevelEditingEnvironment module allows the user to either edit a currently existing actor or create a new one.
 We decided to create these three separate modules for the controller component of the authoring environment so as to ensure each class only fulfills a single responsibility.

+#### Game Player / Data

+Describe how each module handles specific features given in the assignment specification, what resources it might use, how it collaborates with other modules, and how each could be extended to include additional requirements (from the assignment specification or discussed by your team).
+Note, each sub-team should have its own API for others in the overall team or for new team members to write extensions.
+Finally, justify the decision to create each module with respect to the design's key goals, principles, and abstractions.

+**High-Level Controller**: This high-level controller is responsible for prompting the behavior of all other modules in the Game Player / Data sector.
+It would use relatively few external resources in the form of XML configuration files.
+Its performance is not dependent on the correct performance of any other class, in that other classes having errors will not cause this class to have an error.
+However, it is likely that incorrect performance of other classes would negatively impact the overall application.
+This application launches either the game editing environment, game play environment, or the high score environment, depending on the user selection.

+**Information Parsing**:

+**Information Storing**:

+**HighScores**:

+**Display**:

 ## Example Games

 **Flappy Bird**

 In the game Flappy Bird, the user attempts to dodge obstacles by moving an actor up and down as the screen scrolls horizontally until a collision occurs between the actor and an obstacle.
 The game authoring environment allows for this type of game by giving the author the option to generate an infinitely-scrolling scene within the level editing environment.
 The author then has the option of dragging and dropping actors created in the actor editing environment into that scene or level.
 The author may also decide how frequently each actor appears on that level (as it would be impossible for the author to place obstacles indefinitely).
 Each of the actors will come with a set of defined rules for responding to given triggering events (this will be implemented as a Rules class with a TriggerEvent that results in the invoking of an Action).
 In the case of Flappy Bird, the actors to be created will include the user-controlled player and obstacles such as pipes.
 Each obstacle will likely have a single Rule, stating that whenever the TriggerEvent Collision occurs between the user and the obstacle, the GameEnd Action is invoked.
 For the user-controlled player, a Rule specific to that actor may be that whenever the trigger event KeyPressUp occurs, the MoveUp Action is invoked.
 Any other responses to events such as mouse clicks, key presses, or collisions, can be added to an Actor’s list of rules in this way.
 Then, when the game runs, each game loop will involve iterating through each actor’s list of Rules to check for TriggerEvents and making any responses happen as needed.

+Flappy bird is unique from many platform scrolling games because it has infinite scrolling (until the player loses).
+Every keyframe, the game player simulates scrolling by updating the x positions of each obstacle on the screen and the y position of the bird on the screen.
+This creates the illusion of scrolling, even though the bird is moving on a stationary stage (not the other way around).

+Since the game is infinitely scrolling, the game player would save the current score, the y position of the bird, the total distance it traveled, and the bird’s relative distance from the start of the current “level” in a save state.
+These four pieces of data, along with preferences like whether music is on/off, are all the information that is necessary to recreate a game from an XML.

 **Super Mario**